 Great question!
 We thought about it. 😬

 We're serious about people taking holidays.
-Our co-founders, Mathieu and Pierre, take holidays.
-Not just a few days here and there, but two weeks, three weeks... sometimes five weeks.
-And they know that long holidays give you a special power: you get a much better view of your work when you come back.
+Our co-founders, Mathieu and Pierre, take them.
+Not just a few days here and there, but two weeks, three weeks, and sometimes five weeks.
+And they know that long holidays give you a special power: you get a much better perspective of your work when you come back.
 It's refreshing!
 If you haven't tried, you should.